A semi-parametric approach for estimating consumer valuation distributions using second price auctions: Maximizing : Coordinate ascent algorithm

 This function $\hat{F}_{(0)}$ in \eqref{eq:initial.estimate.F} combines the strengths of the two estimators $\hat{F}_{FP}$ and $\hat{F}_{SP}$, and gives a more balanced estimator of $F$ over all regions.
 Finally, since $G_{FP}, G_{SP}$ are step functions, so are $\hat{F}_{FP}, \hat{F}_{SP}$.
-It follows based on \eqref{eq:initial.estimate.F} that $\hat{F}_{(0)}$ is a step function as well, and has jumps only at the first non-reserve standing prices and final selling prices for auctions in $V(q, \epsilon)$.
-A continuous version of this estimator, denoted by $\hat{F}_{init}$ can be obtained by linear interpolation of the values between the jump points.
+It follows based on \eqref{eq:initial.estimate.F} that $\hat{F}_{(0)}$ is a step function as well, and has jumps only at the first non-starting standing prices and final selling prices for auctions in $V(q)$.
+A continuous version of this estimator, denoted by $\hat{F}_{init}$ can be obtained by linear interpolation of the values between the jump points. {Since $z_1 \leq c$, it follows that $\hat{F}_{(0)}(z_1)=\hat{F}_{FP}(z_1)=0$.}

-\subsection{The Coordinate ascent algorithm for maximizing $Lik_{PA}$}
+\subsection{The Coordinate ascent algorithm for maximizing $Lik_{A}$}

-All the developments and derivations in the earlier subsections can now be compiled and summarized via the following coordinate ascent algorithm to maximize $Lik_{PA} (\boldsymbol{\theta})$.
+All the developments and derivations in the earlier subsections can now be compiled and summarized via the following coordinate ascent algorithm to maximize $Lik_{A} ( \lambda, \boldsymbol{\theta} )$.

 Once we get $\hat{\boldsymbol{\theta}}_{MLE}$, we can easily get the corresponding maximum likelihood estimator of $F$ as follows